SabreTools/MPF/README.md

 msbuild MPF.Check\MPF.Check.csproj -property:TargetFramework=net48 -property:RuntimeIdentifiers=win7-x64
 ```

-To build for .NET 6.0 (All OSes, Windows target only), ensure that the .NET 6.0 SDK (or later) is installed and included in your PATH.
-Then, run the following commands from command prompt, Powershell, or Terminal:
+To build for .NET 6.0 (All supported OSes), ensure that the .NET 6.0 SDK (or later) is installed and included in your PATH.
+Then, run the following commands from command prompt, Powershell, Terminal, or shell:

 ```
 dotnet build MPF.Check\MPF.Check.csproj --framework net6.0 --runtime [win7-x64|win8-x64|win81-x64|win10-x64|linux-x64|osx-x64]